tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 <details><summary>Checking to see if you have R</summary>
 <p>

+> [!NOTE]
-Note that there are differences here if you have a Mac or Windows computer.
+> there are differences here if you have a Mac or Windows computer.

 To check if you have `R`, goto your terminal window and enter the following command: